MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md

 The feature list includes the following information:

 - **Feature name** – A description of the feature that was added.
-- **Status** – A symbol indicates whether a feature is turned on (check mark), is turned off (blank), is scheduled to be turned on (clock), is mandatory (lock), requires attention before you turn it on (warning), or can't be turned on (X).
+- **Status** – A symbol indicates whether a feature is turned on (check mark), is turned off (blank), is scheduled to be turned on (clock), is mandatory (lock), requires attention before you turn it on (warning symbol), or can't be turned on (X).
 The setting that is shown is used for all legal entities.
 Note that even when a feature has been turned on, it's still controlled by security.
 Therefore, the feature will be available only to users who have access to it based on their security role.
 It will also be available only in legal entities that the user has access to.
 - **Enable date** – The date when the feature was turned on or is scheduled to be turned on.
 - **Feature added** – The date when the feature was added to your environment.
 This date is automatically entered when you update your environment during the monthly release cycles.
-- **Feature state** – The current lifecyle state of the feature: Preview, Released (shown as blank), On by default, and Mandatory.
-The states are covered in more details below.
+- **Feature state** – The current lifecycle state of the feature: **Preview**, **Released** (shown as blank), **On by default**, and **Mandatory**.
+The states are covered in more details later in this topic.
 - **Module** – The module that is affected by the new feature.

 > [!NOTE]
-> **Feature state** is included starting with version 10.0.21.
+> The **Feature state** column is included as of version 10.0.21.

 When you select a feature, more information appears in the details pane to the right of the feature list.
 At the top of the pane, you will see the feature name, the date when the feature was added, the module that is affected by the feature, and a **Learn more** link.
 Select this link to view the documentation for the feature.
 If documentation isn't available, you're taken to a temporary page.
 The details pane also includes a **Comments** field where you can add your own comments about the feature.

 The **Feature management** workspace also has several tabs, each of which shows a list of features.

 - **New** – This tab shows all features that have been added since the last monthly update.
 If you've skipped any monthly updates, the tab shows all the new features that have been added since the last time that you updated.
 The newest features appear at the top of the list.
 The total number of new features is also shown on a tile at the top of the page.
-- **Not enabled** – This tab shows all features that are not turned on.
+- **Not enabled** – This tab shows all features that aren't turned on.
 The newest features appear at the top of the list.
-The total number of new features that are currently off is also shown on a tile at the top of the page.
+In addition, a tile at the top of the page shows the total number of new features that are currently off.
 - **Scheduled** – This tab shows all features that have been scheduled to be turned on in the future.
 The features that have the earliest scheduled date appear at the top of the list.
-The total number of scheduled features is also shown on a tile at the top of the page.
+In addition, a tile at the top of the page shows the total number of scheduled features.
 - **All** – This tab shows all features.
 The newest features appear at the top of the list.

 ## Feature states
-Features can transition between a number of different states from being introduced in Feature management to eventually becoming mandatory in the product.
-The following are the valid feature states:
+Features can transition between several states, from being introduced in Feature management to eventually becoming mandatory in the product.
+This section describes the valid feature states.

 ### Preview features (optional)

 Product teams can decide to initially start a new feature as a preview feature.
-Preview features are not enabled by default and are optional.
-The owning product team will update features to released once they have completed a succesful preview period.
+Preview features aren't enabled by default, and they are optional.
+The owning product team will update features to released after they have completed a successful preview period.

 > [!NOTE]
 > Preview features are subject to specific preview [terms and conditions](https://go.microsoft.com/fwlink/?linkid=2105274).

 ### Released features (optional)

-These features are shown as **(blank)** in the Feature state column.
-Features initially added as released are not turned on by default and are optional to enable.
-Features updated from preview will keep their enablement status.
+The **Feature state** column for these features is blank.
+Features that are initially added as released aren't turned on by default, and enabling them is optional.
+Features that are updated from preview will keep their enablement status.

 ### On by default features (optional)

-Features that are updated to **On by default** are turned on by default, but can be disabled.
-Released features that can be disabled are expected to move to this state in the major release that follows after they have been in the released state for at least 6 months.
+Features that are updated to **On by default** are turned on by default, but they can be disabled.
+After features that can be disabled have been in the **Released** state for at least six months, they are expected to move to this state in the next major release.
 Features that transition to **On by default** will be communicated in the [What's new](../whats-new-changed.md) topic for the release.
 The update is initiated by the owning product team.

 > [!NOTE]
-> Since these features will be enabled automatically, it is important to determine if your organization is ready to uptake these features or if more time is required.
-If more time is required, it may be necessary to temporarily disable these features.
-Note that a feature transitioning to **On by default** is typically done the major release before the feature is targeted to become **Mandatory**.
-At that point, you will not have the option to disable the feature.
+> Because these features will be enabled automatically, it's important that you determine whether your organization is ready to uptake these features, or whether more time is required.
+If more time is required, it might be necessary to temporarily disable these features.
+Note that the transition of a feature to **On by default** is typically done in the major release before the feature is targeted to become **Mandatory**.
+At that point, you won't have the option to disable the feature.

 ### Released features (mandatory)

-This is the final state for features and means that they are turned on and cannot be disabled without contacting Microsoft.
-Optional feature are expected to become mandatory after two major releases.
-Critical features can by exception be introduced as mandatory.
+**Released** is the final state for features.
+It indicates that the features are turned on, and that you can't disable them without contacting Microsoft.
+Optional features are expected to become mandatory after two major releases.
+Critical features can, by exception, be introduced as mandatory.

 ## Example of expected feature lifecycles

-For features that can be disabled and were added as released and optional before or as part of the April release, these features are expected to transition to **On by default** in the following October release and then to become **Mandatory** in April of the following year.
+Features that can be disabled, and that were added as released and optional before or as part of the April release, are expected to transition to **On by default** in the following October release.
+They are then expected to become **Mandatory** in April of the following year.

-Feature that cannot be disabled and were added as released and optional before or as part of the April release are expected to transition to **Mandatory** in April of the following year.
+Feature that can't be disabled, and that were added as released and optional before or as part of the April release, are expected to transition to **Mandatory** in April of the following year.

 ## Enable a feature